elnathan-eldredge/serialize/README.md

 #### std::string similair_json();

-Exclusivley for debugging, returns a json psuedo-equivilent of the data structure.
+Exclusively for debugging, returns a json pseudo-equivalent of the data structure.
 Please note that some tags may display as the pointer address

 #### std::vector<char> serialize();